riascho/TypeScriptWithNodeJS/README.md

 # TypeScriptWithNodeJS

-Building a RESTful API with TypeScript and Node.js
+This is a very basic demo of using TypeScript for building a RESTful API with and Node and Express.

 ## Setup